Player Verify Webhook

 - Verify players against your database to determine access to the game hub based on Player ID.

-- Respond with a 2xx status code and the corresponding JSON payload for approval, and 4xx or 5xx for denial or errors.
+- Respond with a 2xx status code and the corresponding JSON payload for approval, a 4xx status code with an error payload for denial, or 5xx for server errors.

 Configuration